overengineered/listr2-scheduler/README.md

 # Opinionated library for declaring Listr2 task structure

-[Listr2](https://listr2.kilic.dev) is a very flexible library for running tasks that depend on each other and it allows presenting task status in a beatiful way.
+[Listr2](https://listr2.kilic.dev) is a very flexible library for running tasks that depend on each other and it allows presenting task status in a beautiful way.
 However declaring how to run those tasks is rather tedious.
-Listr2 has 4 renderers but neither is an optimal default for 2 common use cases where complex scripts are used:
+Listr2 has 4 renderers but to achieve better clarity they need to be customized.
+Listr2 supports parallel tasks, but exception in any of those terminates whole process.
+It's not obvious how to pipe output from external processes to Listr2 so that verbose logs are investigatable.
-CI and developer machine. `listr2-scheduler` is an attempt to address those shortcomings.
+`listr2-scheduler` is an attempt to address these shortcomings.

 ## Simple example